ShameGod/goLang/README.md

 err := json.Unmarshal(barr, userData)
 ```
-the Json needs to fir the userData, they need to have the same attributes.
+the Json needs to fit the userData, they need to have the same attributes.

+### IO utils to handle files :
+We use the package io/ioutil, I used to write a cfile like

 ## Booking app :
 I will be explain the development process of a booking app with Golang :